About Paul Flood

 Welcome to The Optimistic Heart — and to my story.

-I’m grateful that you’re here because what you’ll find in thee pages isn’t a motivational pitch.
+I’m grateful that you’re here because what you’ll find in these pages isn’t a motivational pitch.
 It’s a story about falling apart, waking up, and realizing that everything I’d been chasing was sitting quietly inside me all along.

 Family, Love, and What Really Matters

 My wife, Brenda, and I have been married since 1980.
 We raised two amazing daughters, Kirsten and Shannon, who somehow grew up to be incredible humans despite my early years of “figuring things out.”
-We have four grandkids who keep me laughing and remind me daily that joy doesn’t need a reason.

 And then there’s Casey, my pup whose an Australian Shepherd-Beagle mix and my constant companion — equal parts hiking partner, philosopher, and snoring sound machine.
 She’s been through many drafts of this story with me.

-When I look at my family, I see the greatest proof of optimism there is — love that endures, expands, forgives, and always finds its way home.
+When I look at my family, I see the greatest proof of optimism there is, love that endures, expands, forgives, and always finds its way home.

 The Fall